eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/index.md

     - Configure this client ID in the environments with the name `OAUTH_CLIENT_ID` in `/environments/config.env` (defaults to `cmem` if not set)

-### Create a client manually (Technical Account)
+#### Add the `cmem-service-account` client

 This client is intended for internal use by DataIntegration (scheduler super-user) and data import purposes ([cmemc](https://documentation.eccenca.com/latest/automate/cmemc-command-line-interface)).

 This descriptions can also be used to create clients with different permissions than admins.
 For this, just create a different role name later, and create an access condition with this groups name in Corporate Memory as it is described in [Access Conditions](./../access-conditions/index.md).

 ![Dialog create role](createClient_7_1.png){ class="bordered" }
 ![Dialog create role](createClient_7_2.png){ class="bordered" }